ICGC-TCGA-PanCancer/cli/QuickStart.md

  PENDING |      1 | a3a4da7b-2136-4431-a117-e903590c05d8 | HelloWorld | 2015-09-02 19:45:26.023313 | 2015-09-02 19:45:26.023313
 ```

-When the job has completed successfully, you should see a result that looks like this:
+When the job has completed successfully, you should see a status result that looks like this:

 ```
 $ pancancer status jobs